 I come from a technologically driven family with two older brothers who have had very successful careers and technology.
 I’ve learned a lot from them.
 We keep stacking our learnings and achievements and are so blessed to have leaders and mentors to guide us on these paths.
 I started my technology career in the US Navy and jumped into the high-tech industry immediately after that.
 Finding joy through technology keeps me striving for improvement and innovation every day.

 Moving from high tech to higher education, I was struck by how many universities were years behind the technology available to them.
-It’s fun to imagine jumping into the time machine and deliver technology and my expertise to universities to improve efficiencies and advancement successfully achieve their missions.
-Although, it’s not my imagination, I actually get to do this, and continually see growth and success with my clients.
+It’s fun to imagine jumping into the time machine and delivering technology and my expertise to universities to improve efficiencies and advancement to successfully achieve their missions.
+Although it’s not my imagination, I actually get to do this, and continually see growth and success with my clients.

 Every higher education institution is a little afraid when we introduce new technology—until they see it and use it.
 When we share the technology solutions, institution leaders and employees are amazed to find they can accomplish the same task in four clicks that used to take them 35.
 I love being part of the process as they find joy and new discoveries in the technology.
 With patience, I transfer the knowledge until it’s absorbed, walking with the partner institution.
 That’s why the people-first mentality at Attain Partners truly stands out to me.